Chapter 13:

 “Yes I do remember it smelling quite disgusting, but don’t worry the taste is so overwhelming after a second or two it won’t taste of anything.”

-Violent stabbing all throughout her body, and a burning sensation that Midori could only describe as being akin to molten lead being poured into her veins.
+Violent stabbing all throughout her body and a burning sensation that Midori could only describe as something akin to molten lead being poured into her veins.
 To say it was excruciating would be selling it short, it was so intense that even her ability to scream had been taken from her.

-In the brief moments of lucidity she wondered if the pain of giving birth would be worse than this.
+In the brief moments of lucidity she wondered if the pain of giving birth would be worse than this and prayed for a miscarriage.
 Followed by wondering if it had been going on for minutes, hours, or what she feared most, mere seconds.
 During other moments however the pain would be so intense she could do nothing but thrash along the ground, held in place by Rune and Roy.

 After what seemed like ages the pain finally seemed to lessen, either that or her body had grown accustomed enough to the wracking aches that she could sit up.